BrightID/BrightID/README.md

 The ID, personal connections, and connections to third-party apps are managed though the [BrightID mobile app](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile).

 ## Third-Party Applications
+There are several kinds of apps that work better when every user in the system is a unique person.
+When you make a one-time connection to one of these apps with BrightID, you're able to show that you're unique.

-Examples of third-party apps that benefit from connecting to BrightID are:
+Examples of apps that benefit from connecting to BrightID are:
 * Universal Basic Income
 * Online Voting
 * Rating Systems